pilgr/Paper/README.md

 ```

 #### Read
 Read data objects.
-Instantiates exactly the classes which has been used in saved data.
-Support limited backward and forward compatibility.
+Paper instantiates exactly the classes which has been used in saved data.
+The limited backward and forward compatibility is supported.
 See [Handle data class changes](#handle-data-structure-changes).

 ```java
 String city = Paper.get("city");